hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 * The CDI bean `GreetingService`  can be injected in test codes like general Jakarta EE managed beans.
 * `should_create_greeting()` is a simple test case to verify the functionality of `GreetingService`.

-When running the test, first of all, it will create a deployable archive described by the `@Deployment` annotated static method, in this sample test, it just need to package `GreetingMessage`, `GreetingService`, and a CDI  `beans.xml` descriptor(which is optional since Java EE 7).
-The test itself will be packaged with the archive and deployed into an application server, then run the tests in container, the test report will be captured and sent back to the test runner.
+When running the test, first of all, it will create a deployable archive as described in the `@Deployment` annotated static method.
+In this sample test, it just need to package `GreetingMessage`, `GreetingService`, and a CDI  `beans.xml` descriptor(which is optional since Java EE 7) into a jar archive.
+Then it will be deployed into an application server,  and run the tests in container, the test report will be captured by Arquillian controller and sent back to the test runner.

 Let's look at another sample test in the [Jakarta EE 8 starter repository](https://github.com/hantsy/jakartaee8-starter).